 #1 Stroll through the Ancient City of Yar

-Make sure to bring enough water.
-Turpan is one of the hottest places in China and the sun is merciless out here in the desert.
+For your visit, make sure to bring enough water.
+Turpan is one of the hottest places in China, and the sun is merciless out here in the desert.

 #2 Visit the Karez Irrigation Museum